twochemist/ARTjona1/src/content/work/cybertruck.md

 #### *Cybertruck*

-> Cybertruck, a vehicle philosophy that has pushed boundaries, ignited discussions, and challenged conventional notions.
+> A vehicle philosophy that has pushed boundaries, ignited discussions, and challenged conventional notions.

 ####  Paint Description